-Tracking devices are, hands down, the best way to identify lost and stolen vehicles and monitor drivers.
-These accessories use GPS to determine the exact location of a vehicle and the person driving it.
+Vehicle tracking devices are a discrete and cost-effective way to protect assets, manage inventories, increase compliance, and monitor movements.
+These accessories use GPS to determine the location of a vehicle and the person driving it.
 However, the proper placement of a GPS tracker in a car can result in even more successful location insights.

-GPS trackers have existed since the Cold War when the military used them to track Soviet submarines.
-These accessories receive GPS signals from satellites orbiting Earth, relying on a process called triangulation to determine the location of someone or something to a great degree of accuracy.
+GPS trackers have been in existence since the Cold War, where the military used them to track Soviet submarines.
+These accessories receive GPS signals from satellites orbiting Earth, relying on a process called 'trilateration' to determine the location of someone or something to a great degree of accuracy.

-When knowing where to place a tracker on a car, you can access GPS information about the vehicle from wherever you are in the world.
-Find out how long a vehicle takes to get to a destination, how many stops it makes along the way, and how much time it spends idle.
-The best GPS trackers, like those manufactured by LandAirSea (LAS), let you access this information from your computer or smart device, so you don't need to collect a tracker from a car to view its data.
+When you know where to place a tracker on a car, you can access GPS information about the vehicle from wherever you are in the world.
+You can find out how long a vehicle takes to get to a destination, how many stops it makes along the way, and how much time it spends idle.
+The best GPS trackers let you access this information from your computer or smart device, so you don't need to collect a tracker from a car to view its data.

-Take LandAirSea 54, for example.
+Take the LandAirSea 54, for example.
 It's one of LAS' most popular products because it's waterproof and dustproof, making it a good fit for all kinds of vehicles.
-Manufactured in the U.S., LandAirSea 54 provides real-time geofence, speed, and InstaFence alerts when you place it inside a car.
-Its unique ShareSpot feature shares the device's location with family, friends, or colleagues through your desktop or smartphone.
+Manufactured in the USA, the LandAirSea 55 provides real-time geofence, speed, and InstaFence alerts when you place it inside a car.
+Its unique ShareSpot feature lets you share the tracker's location with family, friends, or colleagues through your computer or smartphone.
 That means everyone in your circle can access the same vehicle location insights as you.

 The best place for a GPS tracker on a car depends on the vehicle itself.
-Smaller vehicles have fewer "hiding spots" than trailers or larger cars; however, there are still plenty of opportunities to conceal your tracker without getting caught during covert operations.
+Smaller vehicles have fewer 'hiding spots' than trailers or larger cars; however, there are still plenty of opportunities to conceal your tracker without getting caught.

-Pro tip: If you have time, place your GPS tracker in several locations inside a vehicle to determine the best location.
+Pro-tip: If you have time, place your GPS tracker in several locations inside a vehicle to determine the best location.
 You might find that some areas of the car receive stronger GPS signals than others.
-This process might take a little while, but you can improve GPS performance and get more value from your device.

 Here are some of the best GPS placement locations: